samrosereed/samrosereed.github.io/essays/aiReflection.md

 ## II.
 Personal Experience with AI:
 ##### 1. Experience WODs e.g. E18
-- I utilized AI to understand the
+- I utilized AI to explain the necessary componenets of the solution.

 ##### 2. In-class Practice WODs
 - Here I tried to complete the WODs without AI but when I got stuck, AI was helpful in guiding me in the right direction but rarely provided complete solutions.
 Further refining was often essential.

 ##### 3. In-class WODs
--
+- Early on, I avoided using AI to push myself to solve problems independently but later, I began using ChatGPT and Github Copilot for helpful hints.
+Depending on the code, AI proved extremely helpful and only needed minor adjustments but other times, I felt like the AI written code was not accurate at all.
+Since the in class WODs were time sensitive, I learned that while AI could be helpful, you could not completely rely on it.

 ##### 4. Essays
 ##### 5. Final project
 - AI was helpful in some instances for debugging but for the most part,